By looking at the photos, you can almost hear the laughter and happy hum of the place.

 Rich in history with a modern twist, Larder Delicatessen & Bakery in Cleveland, Ohio, is where patrons are greeted with a smile.
 The 180-year-old converted firehouse radiates character—in décor, unique food options and the people serving everyone who walks through the doors.

-In 2018, chef and owner Jeremy Umanksy opened Larder two blocks from Lake Erie’s shore with his wife and pastry chef, Allie La Valle, and chef-partner, Kenny Scott.
+In 2018, chef and owner Jeremy Umansky opened Larder two blocks from Lake Erie’s shore with his wife and pastry chef, Allie La Valle, and chef-partner, Kenny Scott.

 Their goal?
 Recreate a delicatessen from 150 years ago, sourcing local food as much as possible and making everything in house.
 Influenced by Eastern Europe, Russia and Southeastern Asia, everything from bread to their famous Certified Angus Beef ® pastrami is scratch made daily.